 - 28. Close and save this macro by clicking on the LOWER X in the upper right-hand corner of the database.
 When prompted to save the macro, click Yes and save it with the name CloseCustomers. - 29.
 Double-click the Customers report to open it.
 Double-click the CloseCustomers macro to execute it.
-The Customers report should close once you double-click the macro. - 30.
+The Customers report should close once you double-click the macro.
+This shows that the macro is working properly, but please note that this approach to testing may not work for all macros. - 30.
 Next, we need to add a button to the report that will be used to execute the macro.
 To do this, open the Customers report in Design View and add a command button to the Report Header section of the report.
 Because reports generally do not use buttons, you will notice that the command button wizard does not start.
 Instead, you have to manually adjust the command button properties to execute the CloseCustomers macro when the button is clicked. - 31.
 Double-click the command button you just added to open the Property Sheet for that button.
 Select the Event tab of the Property Sheet and click on the column next to the On Click property to display the drop-down list.